omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-05/submissions/02-revocation-status/00-lab-02-revocation-status.md

 -Terminal Used: Mac Terminal

--OpenSSL Version (openssl version): 3.3.6
+-OpenSSL Version: 3.3.6

 -Target site used: http://c.pki.goog/we2/xuzt3PU9F_w.crl

 Steps Performed

-1.Retrieved a live certificate chain using OpenSSL and saved the leaf certificate.
+1. Retrieved a live certificate chain using OpenSSL and saved the leaf certificate.

-2.Extracted and saved the issuer certificate required for validation.
+2. Extracted and saved the issuer certificate required for validation.

-3.Inspected the leaf certificate to identify the Authority Information Access (AIA) and CRL Distribution Points.
+3. Inspected the leaf certificate to identify the Authority Information Access (AIA) and CRL Distribution Points.

-4.Located the OCSP responder URL from the certificate metadata.
+4. Located the OCSP responder URL from the certificate metadata.

-5.Executed an OCSP query using OpenSSL to check the revocation status of the certificate and saved the response output.
+5. Executed an OCSP query using OpenSSL to check the revocation status of the certificate and saved the response output.

 Results

 -Subject of leaf certificate:

-Google Trust Services / service endpoint certificate (exact CN depends on retrieved cert)
+Google Trust Services/service endpoint certificate (exact CN depends on retrieved cert)

 -Issuer of leaf certificate: